 About the programme

-MillNET_i is funded by a UKRI GCRF award, 'Food & nutrition research for health in the developing world: bioavailability & nutrient content', via the BBSRC.
-It is a two-year programme running from April 2019 to March 2021.
+MillNET_i was funded by a UKRI GCRF award, 'Food & nutrition research for health in the developing world: bioavailability & nutrient content', via the BBSRC.
+It was a two-year programme running from April 2019 to March 2021.

 Programme Aims

-The aim of the project is to improve iron nutrition status of people living in Ethiopia and The Gambia by assessing the bioavailability of iron from biofortified millet.
-Our multidisciplinary team is made up of experts from the fields of crop genetics, nutrition, social science and knowledge exchange.
-Ultimately we hope to optimise the availability of iron in food prepared from biofortified millet.
+The aim of the project was to improve iron nutrition status of people living in Ethiopia and The Gambia by assessing the bioavailability of iron from biofortified millet.
+The project's multidisciplinary team was made up of experts from the fields of crop genetics, nutrition, social science and knowledge exchange.
+Their ultimate aim was to optimise the availability of iron in food prepared from biofortified millet.

 Institutions involved